 “If you can’t face the idea of cancelled plans and insurance claims, I’d only wait if you’re prepared to be flexible – and consider arranging a UK trip with free cancellation so you’ve got a Plan B to fall back on.

-“Demand for staycations may not be as high next year if restrictions ease, but with many deciding not to take the risk, there’s still likely to be more limited choice for a last-minute escape to popular holiday spots during school holidays.
+“Demand for staycations may not be as high in 2021 if restrictions ease, but with many deciding not to take the risk, there’s still likely to be more limited choice for a last-minute escape to popular holiday spots during school holidays.

 “Whatever you choose, get your insurance sorted first.
 With new policies covering travellers for Covid-19-related claims, and even some which will cover you for countries where the FCO advises against all but essential travel, you can’t guarantee you’ll be able to travel but at least you’re protected.”

 Devon Holiday Cottages lists self-catering properties available in the South West of England.

 “Roughly three weeks after the end of the first lockdown, we had no more availability.
 With 2,500 Devon holiday cottages at the time, that was some going.
 September 2020 had the highest occupancy rate we have ever seen.
 The last quarter of the year also has lots more bookings than normal.
 So was this a 2020 blip or are we seeing a shift in behaviour?

 “Our 2021 bookings show that we will have another summer where some hopeful Devon visitors will be disappointed as we will again run out of capacity.